GM Family II engine: DOHC

+The first naturally aspirated DOHC 16-valve version of the 2.0 L— 1998 cc—cast-iron-block engine was introduced in 1988 – derived from the SOHC 2.0L (20SEH) engines (appearing first in the Opel Kadett E GSi/Vauxhall Astra Mk2 GTE, and later the Opel Vectra A/Vauxhall Cavalier Mk3 GSi 2000) – coming in either non-catalysed (20XE) or catalysed (C20XE) versions.
+The engine is commonly nicknamed the Red Top (or just "XE") because of the appearance of the red L-shaped spark plug cover (black colours were available too; the rocker cover was available in silver only).

+1994 saw the introduction of the Ecotec series – which again consisted of a DOHC 16-valve cylinder head (this time co-developed with Lotus) mounted atop a development of the Family II block.
+The 2-liter versions therefore became the X20XEV, now producing 136 hp and taking on the GM Ecotec name.
+In its final, 1999 iteration, it became the X20XER. unlike the original 20XE/C20XE these were intended more for mainstream application (as opposed to racing and high-performance applications) in response to tightening emissions standards, and to reflect the overall family car market moving towards multivalve technology as was being increasingly found in competing vehicles.

+Again, these engines have no commonality with the later GM Ecotec engine introduced in 1999, and first used in the Opel Vectra B, which are to a completely different design to the Family II.

 Coscast

-This lineup features the same block as the OHC based engines with an 86 mm bore and stroke and a Cosworth-developed timing belt-driven double overhead camshaft (DOHC) 16 valve cylinder head (Cosworth Project KB).
+This lineup features the same block as the SOHC engines with an 86 mm bore and stroke and a Cosworth-developed timing belt-driven double overhead camshaft (DOHC) 16 valve cylinder head (Cosworth Project KB).
 The cylinder heads were cast and assembled by either Cosworth or, as demand increased, Kolbenschmidt.
 In general, the heads from this lineup are supposed to flow appreciablу better than their Lotus successors.

 The 20XE came into production in 1987.
 The engine was designed by Cosworth, UK.
 The engine was originally intended for race application, hence Cosworth's involvement.
-Commonly refer to this engine as the "Red Top" (or just "XE") because of the appearance of the red L-shaped spark plug cover (black colours were available too; the rocker cover was available in silver only).
 At the time of its launch, this engine was something of a milestone unit in Europe and was widely used in motorsport in many specialist race versions.